 View this post on Instagram

-Since making her final appearance on Days of Our Lives — in an episode that, since it was taped before she walked, couldn’t have satisfied her fans — Alfonso has worked regularly.
+After making her “final” appearance on Days of Our Lives — in an episode that, since it was taped before she walked, couldn’t have satisfied her fans — Alfonso worked regularly.
 Besides reuniting with soap castmate Alison Sweeney (Sami) for Chronicle Mysteries: Helped to Death, the MVP has shot two V.C.
 Andrews movies for Lifetime.
-And we have a feeling she’s still just getting warmed up for her second act.

-On this momentous occasion, while Alfonso looks forward to new roles, perhaps you’d like to look back at her adventures as Hope via the below photo gallery, a collection of images that’s sure to spark memories you didn’t even realize you had!
+On this momentous occasion, look back at Alfonso’s adventures as Hope via the below photo gallery, a collection of images that’s sure to spark memories you didn’t even realize you had!

 Video: YouTube/DOOL Flashbacks